-In a video on the Thorndike site, the brothers who now run the business say that in the 1960s, when they started, there were 35 manufacturers of braided rugs in the U.S. Now, they say, there are just four.
+In a video that was on the Thorndike site, the brothers who then ran the business say that in the 1960s, when they started, there were 35 manufacturers of braided rugs in the U.S. Now, they say, there are just four.
 If you want to buy American, here’s a chance.

 Like many longstanding companies I feature on the blog, Thorndike Mills’ business really took off after WWII.
 Gary Garabedian started the company in 1933, making rag rugs on handlooms.
 From their website: